-Our channel partners may increase orders during periods of product shortages, cancel orders if their inventory is too high, return product or take advantage of price protection (if any), or delay orders in anticipation of new products.
+Our channel partners may increase orders during periods of product shortages, cancel orders if their inventory is too high, return products or take advantage of price protection (if any is available to the particular partner), or delay orders in anticipation of new products.
 They also may adjust their orders in response to the supply of our products and the products of our competitors that are available to them and in response to seasonal fluctuations in end-customer demand.
-Furthermore if the time required to manufacture certain products or ship products increases for any reason, this could result in inventory shortfalls.
+Furthermore, if the time required to manufacture certain products or ship products increases for any reason, this could result in inventory shortfalls.
 Management of our inventory is further complicated by the significant number of different products and models that we sell.

 In addition, for those channel partners that have rights of return, inventory held by such channel partners affects our results of operations.
 Our inventory management systems and related supply chain visibility tools may be inadequate to enable us to effectively manage inventory.
 Inventory management remains an area of focus as we balance the need to maintain inventory levels that are sufficient to ensure competitive lead times against the risk of inventory obsolescence because of rapidly changing technology and customer requirements.
 If we ultimately determine that we have excess inventory, we may have to reduce our prices and write-down inventory, which in turn could result in lower gross margins.
 Alternatively, insufficient inventory levels may lead to shortages that result in delayed revenue or loss of sales opportunities altogether as potential end-customers turn to competitors' products that are readily available.
+For example, we experienced inventory shortages in the third quarter of 2011, based largely on more demand for certain products than we had forecasted.
 If we are unable to effectively manage our inventory and that of our distribution partners, our results of operations could be adversely affected.

 We rely on third-party channel partners to generate substantially all of our revenue.
-If our partners fail to perform, our ability to sell our products and services will be limited, and, if we fail to optimize our channel partner model going forward, our operating results will be harmed.
+If our partners fail to perform, our ability to sell our products and services will be limited, and if we fail to optimize our channel partner model going forward, our operating results will be harmed.

 Substantially all of our revenue is generated through sales by our channel partners, which include distributors and resellers.
 We depend upon our channel partners to generate sales opportunities and manage the sales process.
-To the extent our channel partners are unsuccessful in selling our products, or we are unable to enter into arrangements with, and retain a sufficient number of high quality channel partners in each of the regions in which we sell products, and keep them motivated to sell our products, our ability to sell our products and operating results will be harmed.
+To the extent our channel partners are unsuccessful in selling our products, or we are unable to enter into arrangements with, and retain, a sufficient number of high quality channel partners in each of the regions in which we sell products, and keep them motivated to sell our products, our ability to sell our products and operating results will be harmed.
 The termination of our relationship with any significant channel partner may adversely impact our sales and operating results.